ceautery/ceautery.github.io/src/blog/baudot-wip.md

 I liked connecting to boards so much that I needled my parents to buy a modem for my Apple //c.
 I'm pretty sure I still rode my bike places, climbed trees, played soccer, what have you, but if I was home I was on the computer typing furiously on one BBS or other.

 My modem, an Avatex 1200, was more complicated than an accoustic coupler modem.
-You changed it's settings by typing to it from a terminal program on your computer, which would transmit command signals to it over a serial cable.
+You changed its settings by typing to it from a terminal program on your computer, which would transmit command signals to it over a serial cable.
 The modem would start listening for commands when you typed "AT" (attention).

 :::tip
 ![](../assets/baudot/avatex_1200.jpg)